 The KCC Group are the shadow commissioner for health services in this area.
 Further information about who they are and what they do can be found by clicking linking the link below:

 These are run by the Community Midwives.
-If you are pregnant and have not yet been seen by a midwife, please inform the reception Staff.
-We now run daily postnatal clinics at Truro Health Park where the midwives see the majority of new mums and babies.
+If you are pregnant and have not yet been seen by a Midwife, please inform the Reception Staff.
+We now run daily postnatal clinics at Truro Health Park where the Midwives see the majority of new mums and babies.
 On the first day after discharge a Midwife will contact the family to ascertain if a home visit or an appointment at Truro Health Park is needed.

 The midwives see newly pregnant women at around 8-9 weeks of pregnancy, this will plan the appointments including scans for the remainder of the pregnancy.
-Midwives are attached to a surgery and this is to ensure as much as possible continuity in seeing the same midwife up to delivery.
-Your midwife will discuss with you where you would like to have your baby, dependant upon your health and past pregnancies; alternatives include Treliske Hospital, Penrice Birth Centre (St. Austell) or a home birth.
+Midwives are attached to a surgery and this is to ensure as much as possible continuity in seeing the same Midwife up to delivery.
+Your Midwife will discuss with you where you would like to have your baby, dependant upon your health and past pregnancies; alternatives include Treliske Hospital, Penrice Birth Centre (St. Austell) or a home birth.
 When you have had your baby post natal visits are mostly within the clinics at Truro Health Park, unless you are not well enough to attend.

 The midwifery team run antenatal preparation classes to prepare you for your birthing experience.

 We also have maternity support workers in the midwifery team who can visit at home or see you at the Health Park.They provide breast feeding advice and newborn baby care support.